 The worksheets you’ve done so far weren’t a complete waste of time because you’ll need them to fill out your W-4 form.
-Once it’s done, the worksheets are yours to keep.
+Once you’ve finished them, the worksheets are yours to keep.

-Lines 1 through 4 of your W-4 are for your personal information: your name, address, social security number and filing status.
-Line 5 is for either the number from line H on your personal allowances sheet or the number from line 10 on your deductions and adjustments worksheet.
+Lines 1 through 4 of your W-4 are for your personal information: your name, Social Security number, address and filing status.
+Line 5 is for the total number of allowances you’re claiming.
+This number comes from either line H on your personal allowances sheet (which comes with the W-4) or the number from line 10 on your deductions and adjustments worksheet.
 Any extra money you want withheld from your check or the total from the two earners/multiple jobs worksheet goes on line 6.

 If those conditions apply to you, you can write “exempt” in line 7.
 Keep in mind that the exemption only eliminates your federal income taxes, not your Medicare or Social Security.
 After you’ve signed the form, you’re good to go.

 Failing to turn in a W-4 is a big no-no. But you could run into other issues if you don’t include the right numbers on the form.
 If you don’t pay enough, you might owe additional taxes later on.
 If you make the mistake of paying the IRS too much, you’ll get that money back in the form of a tax refund once you’ve filed your taxes.

 After the W-4: Tips on Navigating Tax Season

 Tax season can be a confusing and overwhelming time.
 With the number of different tax forms and codes out there, it’s difficult to keep track of them all.
 One way to ensure a stress-free tax season is by correctly filling out your W-4 form when you start a new job.
 In addition, it’s a good idea to start your tax preparation early and stay on top of the process.